metasync/certbin/spec/support/certificates/certificates.md

 ```
 openssl pkcs12 -export -out alice.pfx -inkey alice.key -in alice.crt -certfile ca.crt
 ```
-Then you will be prompted to input password ("certman").
+Then you will be prompted to input password ("certbin").
 This password is used to protect the pfx certifcate generated